MRC-Harwell/cytometer/INSTALL.md

 1. You need to create a local conda environment with `install_dependencies_user.sh` for yourself (don't run it with sudo!).

         ./install_dependencies_user.sh
+1. The first time you run this it'll give an error message saying that you need to close your terminal for changes to take effect.
+Close your terminal and open a new one (or maybe run `source ~/.bashrc`).
+Run again

+        ./install_dependencies_user.sh

 ## Notes on Ubuntu dependencies

 The `install_dependencies_machine.sh` script: